bou-samra/bou-samra/README.md

   [![Open Source](https://img.shields.io/badge/Open%20Source-FF9B00?style=flat&logo=open-source-initiative&logoColor=white)](https://opensource.org/)

 ## ⚙️ Approach to Development
-I enjoy addressing challenges across all levels of the software stack, from optimizing code for performance to exploring the intricacies of retro systems to understand their inner workings.
-Whether working with modern systems or resource-constrained environments, I find satisfaction in solving practical problems and improving efficiency.
+I work across different levels of the software stack, focusing on both performance improvements and system-level tasks.
+My experience with **C** and **assembly** helps me understand system behavior at a fundamental level, enabling me to write more efficient code.

-I prefer **C** for its flexability and efficiency, but I have experience with a range of programming languages, giving me flexibility in how I approach development tasks.
-I’m also passionate about **open-source software**—the freedom to collaborate and share knowledge is what drives innovation.
+I prefer **C** for its flexibility and efficiency but am comfortable using various programming languages to tackle different challenges.

 ## 🌱 I’m currently learning...
 - Machine Learning and AI concepts